mansi-mishra0904/aws/README.md

 # AWS

+## What is serverless in AWS?
+A serverless architecture is a way to build and run applications and services without having to manage infrastructure.
+Your application still runs on servers, but all the server management is done by AWS.

+## What is Cognito in AWS used for?
+Amazon Cognito lets you easily add user sign-up and authentication to your mobile and web apps.
+Amazon Cognito also enables you to authenticate users through an external identity provider and provides temporary security credentials to access your app's backend resources in AWS or any service behind Amazon API Gateway.

 ## What is AWS DynamoDB used for?
 Amazon DynamoDB is a serverless, NoSQL database service that enables you to develop modern applications at any scale.
 As a serverless database, you only pay for what you use and DynamoDB scales to zero, has no cold starts, no version upgrades, no maintenance windows, no patching, and no downtime maintenance.